About The Program

 Libraries offer a distinct learning environment for engaging exhibits as an incubator for ideas that stimulate conversation, inquiry, discovery, and reflection.
 The Art in the Libraries program enriches the connection between WVU Libraries' collections, library services and new ways of seeing, learning, and understanding.

-Art in the Libraries develops exhibits and related programs in the Downtown Campus Library, Evansdale Library, and Health Sciences Library, highlighting the creative endeavors and scholarship of WVU faculty, staff, and students, reaching across the University, the region, and the broader academic community.
-This program demonstrates how art, libraries and scholars encourage the community to explore, reflect, and discuss what they encounter in the WVU Libraries which seeks to embody the mission of West Virginia University by excelling in discovery and innovation, modeling cultural diversity and inclusion, promoting vitality and building pathways for the exchange of knowledge and opportunity.
+Art in the Libraries develops exhibits and related programming in the Downtown Campus Library, Evansdale Library, and Health Sciences Library highlighting the creative endeavors and scholarship of WVU faculty, staff, and students, reaching across the University, the region, and the broader academic community.

 Types of Exhibits

 - Showcase Exhibits: temporary, flexible and responsive exhibits in Downtown Campus Library's several open spaces (main floor, Atrium, 2nd floor, 4th floor, 6th floor) curated by AiL committee, librarians, and affiliated WVU constituencies or accepted submissions.

 - Single art placement: temporary, singular art placed throughout spaces on loan by artists, invited by AiL committee, librarians or affiliated constituencies.